jgeraigery/SpotlightHelp/pages/ConnectReplication/replication_welcome.md

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor SQL Server Replication environments: [Collections][replication_collections]." %}
+{% include tip.html content="The collections used by Spotlight Enterprise to monitor SQL Server Replication environments are documented at: [Collections](replication_collections.html)." %}